CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: Revised ionization and recombination rate coefficients

 \subsubsection{O V}

 Crossed beams measurements of the ionization cross sections of \ion{C}{iii}, \ion{N}{iv}, and \ion{O}{v} made at the Oak Ridge National Laboratory have been presented by \citet{fogle_beseq}.
+Prior measurements of these ions have been reported by \citet{falk1983}.
+They were considered in the analysis of \citet{ioniz} but these cross sections showed considerable amplitudes at energies below the ground state ionization potential, indicating a large fraction of ions in metastable levels.

-The measurements of \ion{C}{iii} and \ion{N}{iv} show considerable cross sections below the ionization potential, indicating a beam containing a significant population in the 2s2p $^3$P$_0$ metastable level.
-These measurements will not be used in this analysis but the \ion{O}{v} measurements do not indicate the presence of significant populations of excited levels.
+The measurements of \citet{fogle_beseq} for \ion{C}{iii} and \ion{N}{iv} show considerable cross sections below the ionization potential, indicating a beam containing a significant population in the 2s2p $^3$P$_{0,1,2}$ metastable levels.
+They estimate that the fraction of ions in the metastable levels is 0.46, 0.30 and 0.24 for \ion{C}{iii}, \ion{N}{iv}, and \ion{O}{v}, respectively.
+The measurements of \citet{fogle_beseq} for \ion{C}{iii} and \ion{N}{iv} show significant values of the cross section below the ground state ionization potential and these ions will not be included in this analysis.
+The \ion{O}{v} measurements of \citet{fogle_beseq} do not indicate the presence of significant populations of excited levels.

 As in $\S$ \ref{sec:s_13}, the direct ionization cross sections are represented by a fit to the BTI scaled cross sections of \citet{fogle_beseq} below about 520 eV where EA processes become significant.
 The EA cross sections of \citet{ioniz} have been increased by a factor of 2.5 to match the measurements but the two EA thresholds remain at 552 and 620 eV.
 The \ion{O}{v} measurements of \citet{fogle_beseq}, \citet{ioniz} and the current analysis are presented in Fig.~\ref{fig:o_5_cross}.
 The peak cross sections near about 310 eV show that the current values are reduced by a factor of about 0.84 from the FAC values of \citet{ioniz}.